alm-tools/alm/docs/features/testing.md

 ```
 Optionally you can also provide an `exclude` pattern.

-> `include` and `exclude` have the same behaviour as TypeScirpt's tsconfig.
+> `include` and `exclude` have the same behaviour as TypeScript's tsconfig.
 In fact we use the ts compiler to expand these.

 Testing is automatically enabled if such a file is detected and disabled otherwise.